Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Introduction

-The production of the first HGCAL silicon sensor prototypes started in late 2015 following the original HGCAL design~\cite{CMS_HGCAL_TDR}.
-Six-inch hexagonal modules were assembled and 1$\cm^2$ silicon pads were connected to the Skiroc2 front end chip via wirebonds through holes in the readout PCB.
-Skiroc2 was developed for the CALICE collaboration \cite{Skiroc2}.
-The 2016 beam tests have validated the HGCAL design of the CE-E section based on such novel prototype modules and have provided the first performance measurements and comparison with simulation, albeit with a limited number of layers ~\cite{HGCAL-2016TB}.
+The production of the first HGCAL silicon sensor prototypes started in late 2015, following the original HGCAL design~\cite{CMS_HGCAL_TDR}.
+Hexagonal modules were built with six-inch Si sensors.
+The sensors, subdived into 1.1$\cm^2$ hexagonal pads, were connected to the readout printed circuit board (PCB) with wirebonds through holes in the PCB.
+The signals from the pads were read by the Skiroc2 application-specific integrated circuit (ASIC) which was developed for the CALICE collaboration \cite{Skiroc2}.
+Beam tests in 2016 validated the HGCAL design of the CE-E section and provided the first performance measurements and comparison with simulation, albeit with a limited number of layers~\cite{HGCAL-2016TB}.

-In October 2018, a full 28-layer electromagnetic calorimeter was assembled together with a hadronic calorimeter and placed in the H2 CERN beamline~\cite{HGCAL-2018TB-H2}.
-The CE-E prototype, with a depth of 27 radiation lengths ($X_0$) and 1.4 interaction lengths ($\lambda_I$), followed closely the CE-E design for what concerns the silicon active material, the longitudinal segmentation and the choice of absorber materials.
-An improved version of the front-end ASIC, the Skiroc2-CMS~\cite{Skiroc2}, provided a large dynamic range and time over threshold information for high energy densities as well as timing information.
-Some differences with the design remain, like sensor size, longitudinal size, readout electronics and data acquisition (DAQ)~\cite{HGCAL-2018TB-H1}.
-The prototype was tested with asynchronous beams (muons, positrons and pions), with nearly no simultaneous particles and without magnetic field.
-An essential aim of the 2018 beam tests was to study in detail the performance of such a silicon sampling calorimeter from its response to beams of positrons with energies ranging from 20\GeV to 300\GeV.
+In October 2018, a full 28-layer electromagnetic calorimeter was assembled with a hadronic calorimeter and placed in the Super Proton Synchrotron (SPS) H2 beamline~\cite{HGCAL-2018TB-H2} at CERN.
+The CE-E prototype had a depth of 27 radiation lengths ($X_0$) and 1.4 interaction lengths ($\lambda_I$).
+The silicon active material, pad size, longitudinal segmentation and choice of absorber materials all followed closely the design described in \cite{CMS_HGCAL_TDR}, while the sensor size, detector length, readout electronics and data acquisition (DAQ)~\cite{HGCAL-2018TB-H1} all differed from the original design.
+An improved version of the front-end ASIC, the Skiroc2-CMS~\cite{Skiroc2}, with a large dynamic range and timing information was used.
+Measurements were made with asynchronous beams of muons, positrons and charged pions, at a low enough rate that there were few overlapping particles.
+One of the main aims of the 2018 tests was to study in detail the performance of the CE-E prototype with beams of positrons with energies ranging from 20\GeV to 300\GeV.